 Installing on macOS

-Install OBS Plugin Installer on macOS 12 or later using the recommended DMG installer.
+Install Plugin Installer for OBS on macOS 12 or later using the recommended .dmg installer.
 This guide covers copying the app to Applications and handling Gatekeeper prompts.

 Prerequisites